atelierspierrot/library/README.md

 ## Presentation

 This package is a set of PHP basic classes commonly used (in our work) to facilitate other developments.
-It contains some global classes to extend to begin on a robuste base, some useful helpers for some methods often used etc. For a full review of what the library embeds, have a look at the `src/` directory contents.
+It contains some global classes to extend to start on a robuste base, some useful helpers for some methods often used etc. For a full review of what the library embeds, have a look at the `src/Library/` directory contents.

+This package is based on our [PHP Patterns package](http://github.com/atelierspierrot/patterns).

 ## Usage

+### First notes about standards

 As for all our work, we try to follow the coding standards and naming rules most commonly in use: